Azure/azure-cosmos-dotnet-v2/Readme.txt

-The samples & tutorials for the Azure DocumentDB .NET SDK will be published shortly.
+The samples for the Azure DocumentDB .NET SDK will be published shortly.